sayaleedamle/voicecloning/README.md

 3. use this audio to convert to human speech using TTS.

    This is a different approach but needs some more time to work on, as it is not functioning.
 Here, pretrained models are of good use.

 Install:
 1.https://github.com/coqui-ai/TTS
 2. gtts
 3. pyttsx3
 4. SpeechRecognition

+Problems faced:
+1. audio does't get stored as is
+2. tts has an advanced way of accessing the audios of different voices.